PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Phenol extraction of the DNA

-Adjust the volume to 300 µl.
+Adjust the volume to 300 µl with H2O.
 **Carefull!
 Phenol and chloroform must be used under the fume hood!**